azemitis/image-generator/README.md

 This repository contains Image Generator application which generates a 5 x 2 image collage.
 The application follows PHP OOP principles and utilizes the Twig templating engine which uses Tailwind.
 The application runs in PHP 7.4.
-It converts images to predefine size and makes them transparent.
+It converts images to a predefined size and makes them transparent.
-Due to heavy image processing use of Cache is recommended, however.
+Due to heavy image processing use of Cache is recommended.

 Installation: